vertcitron/vue-class-to-options/README.md

 ## Installation and usage

-On the project where you need it *(here not recorded in package.json, check by yourself if you think you need it)*:
+Install the package globally, then launch it giving as parameter the path to the file to convert, relative to where the command has been launched:

-`npm install vue-class-to-options` then `npx vue-class-to-options path/to/file/toConvert.vue`
+`npm --global install vue-class-to-options` then `classToOptions path/to/file/toConvert.vue`

 or with yarn :

-`yarn add vue-class-to-options` then `yarn vue-class-to-options path/to/file/toConvert.vue`
+`yarn global add vue-class-to-options` then `classToOptions path/to/file/toConvert.vue`

+Errors will be displayed if the file does not exists, if it's not a Vue file and if it's not a Class API Component.
+In case of success, the original file remains untouched, and a new file is saved alongside it, named with the format `sameBaseName.optionsAPI.vue`.
+When you carefully checked what has been done and handled the unprocessed parts, you can rename the original file to something else, then rename the new file as the original one, and then launch your tests.

 ## Output